The Shape of Learning Curves: a Review: General Practical Usage

 Several variations on progressive sampling exist.
 John and Langley \cite{John1996} proposes the notion of \emph{probably close enough} where a power-law fit is used to determine if the learner is so-called epsilon-close to the asymptotic performance. \cite{Meek2002} gives a rigorous decision theoretic treatment of the topic.
 By assigning costs to computation times and performances, they estimate what should be done to minimize the expected costs.
 Progressive sampling also has been adapted to the setting of active learning \cite{Tomanek2008}. \cite{Leite2004} combines meta-learning with progressive sampling to obtain a further speedup.

 To speed up model selection, \cite{Leite2005} compares initial learning curves to a database of learning curves to predict which of two classifiers will perform best on a new dataset.
 This can be used to avoid costly evaluations using cross validation.
 Leite and Brazdil \cite{Leite2007} propose an iterative process that predicts the required sample sizes, builds learning curves, and updates the performance estimates in order to compare two classifiers.
-Rijn et al. \cite{VanRijn2015} extend the technique to rank many machine learning models according to their predicted performance, tuning their approach to come to an acceptable answer in as little time as possible.
+Rijn et al. \cite{VanRijn2015} extend the technique to rank many machine learning models according to their predicted performance, tuning their approach to come to an acceptable answer in as little time as possible. \cite{mohr2021fast} does not resort to meta-learning, and instead uses partial learning curves to speed up model selection.
+This simpler approach can also already lead to significantly improved run times.

 With regards to hyperparameter tuning, already in 1994 Cortes et al.\ \cite{Cortes1994} devised an extrapolation scheme for learning curves, based on the fitting of power laws, to determine if it is worth to fully train a neural network.
-In the deep learning era, this has received renewed attention. \cite{Hestness2017} extrapolates the learning curve to optimize hyperparameters. \cite{hoiem2020learning} takes this a step further and actually optimize several design choices, such as data augmentation.
+In the deep learning era, this has received renewed attention. \cite{Hestness2017} extrapolates the learning curve to optimize hyperparameters. \cite{hoiem2021learning} takes this a step further and actually optimize several design choices, such as data augmentation.
 One obstacle for such applications is that it remains unclear when the learning curve has which shape.